KCW89/telebort-core-programs/Program-M1 (ver.2025).md

    - As outlined in the general prompt, supporting an engaging and interactive learning experience.

 **Summary**
-Program H provides a comprehensive introduction to React Native development, focusing on Windows-friendly tools like Cursor and GitHub Desktop.
+Program M1 provides a comprehensive introduction to React Native development, focusing on Windows-friendly tools like Cursor and GitHub Desktop.
 It covers fundamental concepts, environment setup, component creation, styling, navigation, state management, API integration, and introductory advanced topics, preparing students for more complex work in the next phase.

 ---